-- 1) Simplification of systems and procedures and reduction of documentary requirements; - 2) Implementation of the full disclosure policy; - 3) Formulation and implementation of a system of registration of seafarers and the other OFWs, the registration, accreditation, and licensing of private manning or crewing agencies, and all other related regulatory function; - 4) Elimination of unnecessary duplicative requirements that go beyond the requirements as defined in the STCW '78, as amended;
+1) Simplification of systems and procedures and reduction of documentary requirements;

+2) Implementation of the full disclosure policy;

+3) Formulation and implementation of a system of registration of seafarers and other OFWs, the registration, accreditation, and licensing of private manning or crewing agencies, and all other related regulatory function;

+4) Elimination of unnecessary and duplicative requirements that go beyond the requirements as defined in the STCW '78, as amended;

+5) Formulation of a regulated employment standard setting by prescribing minimum provisions of the employment contract, in conformity with labor standard under Philippine laws and regulations;

+6) Regulation placement fee policy;

-- 5) Formulation of regulated employment standard setting by prescribing minimum provisions of the employment contract in conformity with labor standard under Philippine laws and regulations; - 6) Regulation of rule that ensure speedy disposition of illegal recruitment cases; and - 7) Formulation of rules that ensure speedy disposition of illegal recruitment cases; and - 8) Development and implementation of an effective information program, in coordination with manning or crewing agencies for the purpose of informing the seafarers of their rights, obligations benefits and option attending to specific situations that they may face in the course of their employment.
+7) Formulation of rules that ensure speedy disposition of illegal recruitment cases; and

+8) Development and implementation of an effective information program, in coordination with manning or crewing agencies for the purpose of informing the seafarers of their rights, obligations, benefits, and option attending to specific situations that they may face in the course of their employment.

+CHAPTER IV.

-CHAPTER IV MANDATORY REQUIREMENTS FOR FILIPINO SEAFARERS
+MANDATORY REQUIREMENTS FOR FILIPINO SEAFARERS

-SECTION.
-12. Mandatory Minimum Requirements - to be eligible for employment, a seafarer must:
+SEC.
+12. Mandatory Minimum Requirements.
+To be eligible for employment, a seafarer must:

-- 1) Be a Filipino Citizen; - 2) Be at least, eighteen (18) years old, except as may be determined by the Secretary of Labor and Employment; - 3) Be fit for duty as certified by the government- accredited institution authorized to conduct physical and medical examination for overseas employment; - 4) Meet the qualification and certification requirements prescribed by the DOLE agency concerned and the standard requirements under the STCW '78 as amended, and other international instruments prescribed relevant standards; - 5) Registered with and duly certified by the DOLE agency concerned as eligible for overseas employment if serving an ocean going vessels, and as eligible for local employment if serving on board domestic or inter-island vessels; and - 6) Other qualification requirements as may be prescribed by the DOLE in keeping with international demands.
+- 1) Be a Filipino Citizen; - 2) Be at least, eighteen (18) years old, except as may be determined by the Secretary of Labor and Employment; - 3) Be fit for duty as certified by the government-accredited institution authorized to conduct physical and medical examination for overseas employment; - 4) Meet the qualification and certification requirements prescribed by the DOLE agency concerned and the standard requirements under the STCW '78, as amended, and other international instruments prescribed relevant standards; - 5) Registered with and duly certified by the DOLE agency concerned as eligible for overseas employment if serving on ocean going vessels, and as eligible for local employment if serving on board domestic or inter-island vessels; and - 6) Other qualification requirements as may be prescribed by the DOLE in keeping with international demands. - SEC.
+13. Education.
+A Filipino seafarer must have, at least, successfully completed the required basic courses as provided for in the curriculum approved by the Commission on Higher Education or the TESDA. - SEC.
+14. Training.
+A Filipino seafarer must, at least, undergo and successfully complete the required basic training proper to his/her position as set forth under the STCW '78, as amended, and under the ILO Conventions of which the Philippines is a signatory.